Pearson-Higher-Ed/component-archetype/README.usage.md

+# Summary

+[This is an executive summary of why this component exists and what it does.]

+To contribute to the development of this component, see guidance on [contributing](README.contribute.md).

-# Usage
+# Installation

-This project supports versions of [Node](https://nodejs.org) and the npm client in your development toolchain that are in Active LTS (Long Term Support) by the Node.js Release Working Group.
+This project supports versions of [Node.js](https://nodejs.org) and the npm client in your development toolchain that are in Active LTS (Long Term Support) by the Node.js Release Working Group.

 Install and save in your package.json: